aws-samples/aws-cloud-and-hybrid-operations-workshop/operational_excellence/episode-01-step-01-manage-ec2.md

 ## Instructions

-In this section you will (1) create test Amazon Linux 2 Elastic Cloud Compute (EC2) instances, (2) install the Amazon CloudWatch agent, (3) connect to the managed instance using Session Manager, (4) use the CloudWatch agent configuration wizard, (5) store the configuration in Systems Manager Parameter Store, (6) create a CloudWatch alarm, (7) review the Systems Manager OpsCenter OpsItem created by the alarm, and (8) resolve the OpsItem using Systems Manager Automation.
+In this section you will (1) create test Amazon Linux 2 Elastic Cloud Compute (EC2) instances, (2) install the Amazon CloudWatch agent, (3) connect to the managed instance using Session Manager, (4) use the CloudWatch agent configuration wizard, (5) store the configuration in Systems Manager Parameter Store, and (6) create a State Manager association to configure the CloudWatch agent.

 To create the test Amazon Linux 2 EC2 instance, you will use [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 AWS CloudFormation gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.

-In this lab we will create a Parameter Store parameter which includes a basic configuration for the [Amazon CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html).
-The basic configuration collects disk usage and memory usage as percentages.
-We will then create **State Manager Associations** to install and configure the CloudWatch agent on a routine basis to ensure the configuration state is maintained.

 ### Create test EC2 instance